-Join Joel Bradley for an in-depth discussion in this video Setting up our objects for simulation, part of Creating Rigid Body Simulations in Blender.
+Join Joel Bradley for an in-depth discussion in this video Setting up our objects for simulation, part of Blender: Creating Rigid Body Simulations (2013).

 One of the best ways to become familiar with how a…set of tools work is to put them to use by…means of a practical example that shows us how to work…with the basics and how to get a working system in place.…This is exactly what we will be doing for the remainder of this chapter as…we create what admittedly could only be…described as a pretty simple rigid body simulation.…The important part though, is that, whilst this scenario may be simple,…it will still cover everything we need to know…in order to set up a successful rigid body simulation.…